RobertHerreraEECS/DES_cpp/README.md

 # DES Encryption

-DES Encryption is a c++ based application that aims to re-work an initial implementation of the DES encryption scheme bradosev03 and I did a few years ago.
+DES Encryption is a c++ based application that aims to re-work an initial implementation of the DES cipher that bradosev03 and I did a few years ago.

 ## Notes